improbable-research/keanu/docs/current_docs/plates.md

-Note: by using the `.withFactories` method on the builder, rather than the `.withFactory`, it is possible to have factories which use proxy input vertices which are defined in other factories.
-I.e. your vertices can cross factories.
+Note: by using the `.withFactories` method on the builder, rather than the `.withFactory`, it is possible to have factories which use proxy input vertices which are defined in other factories. i.e. your vertices can cross factories.

 ## Observing many associated data points

-This example shows you how you can repeat logic over many data observed data points which are associated by having a dependence on a common global value.
+This example shows you how you can repeat logic over many observed data points which are associated by having a dependency on a common global value.
 Here they are the intercept and weights of a linear regression model.